Siege of Khartoum: Appointment of Gordon

-The defeat brought the Mahdi Revolt to the attention of the British government and public.
+The Egyptian defeat at El Obeid brought the Mahdi Revolt to the attention of the British government and public.
 The British Prime Minister, William Gladstone, and his War Secretary, Lord Hartington, did not want British troops to become involved in Sudan.
 If Egypt fought the war itself, they were concerned that the expense would prevent Egypt from paying the interest on its extensive debts to Britain (and France).
 The British put pressure on the Egyptian government to evacuate all their garrisons in Sudan, abandoning it to the Mahdists.
-The British soldier Major-General Charles George Gordon, a former Governor-General of Sudan (1876–79), was re-appointed to that post, with orders to conduct the evacuation.
+The British soldier Major-General Charles George Gordon, a former Governor-General of Sudan (1876–1879), was re-appointed to that post, with orders to conduct the evacuation.

 Gordon's views on Sudan were radically different from Gladstone's: Gordon felt that the Mahdi's rebellion had to be defeated before it gained control of the whole of Sudan.
 The Mahdi claimed dominion over the entire Islamic world, which led Gordon to believe that the revolt would not end with control of Sudan, but would attempt to conquer Egypt and perhaps the wider region.
 Gordon was also concerned by the fragility of the Egyptian army, which had suffered several defeats by the Sudanese.
 Gordon favoured a more aggressive policy in Sudan, as did the imperialist author Sir Samuel Baker and Sir Garnet Wolseley, who had commanded British forces in the 1882 war.
 Gordon published his views on Sudan in The Times in January 1884.

 Despite this, Gordon was commanded to evacuate Sudan, which he agreed to do.
 He was given funds of £100,000 in credit and was promised "all support and cooperation in their power" by the British and Egyptian authorities.
 On his way to Khartoum with his assistant, Colonel John Stewart, Gordon stopped in the town of Berber, Sudan to address an assembly of tribal chiefs.
 There he made a major mistake, by revealing that the Egyptian government planned to withdraw their troops from Sudan.
 The tribesmen became worried by this news, which caused their loyalty to waver.